 The two most popular routes to climb Wildcat A and D are to hike up the 19 Mile Brook Trail from Carter Notch or to climb the Polecat Trail from the Wildcat Ski Resort.
 I took a very different route up to WildCat D on Friday, hiking up the Halls Ledge Trail from RT 16 and continuing to the summit via the Wildcat Valley Ski Trail.
 These trails climb the Wildcat Ridge from the south, up the backside if you would, just outside of Jackson, NH.

-I took this hike to scout out a section of my White Mountain Challenge route, a 230 mile backpacking trip where I’m planning to hike all 48 four-thousand foots in one continuous, unsupported trip.
+I took this hike to scout out a section of my Direttoissima route, a 230-mile backpacking trip where I’m planning to hike all 48 four-thousand footers in one continuous, unsupported trip.
 I’ve been thinking about hiking up these trails after I summit Mt Isolation in order to get up the Wildcats and Carters.

 As you near the top of the climb, you enter an area of timber that has been recently harvested.
 Look for pink tape marking the trail through this desolation zone.